atomoiaga/open-ai-health-and-fitness/README.md

 # prompt-builder-sample

-An experiment with OpenAI APIs using predefined prompts, and string interpolated prompts, this repository will serve as a prototype for the end solution for the YPL Buddy app.
+An experiment with OpenAI APIs using predefined prompts, and string interpolated prompts, this repository will serve as a prototype for the end solution for a health app.

 ### 💡 Hint